tottyn/strategic-smote/README.md

 # The Strategic SMOTE (SSMOTE)

 Files the Strategic SMOTE (SSMOTE) project live here.
-You can access a poster for the project.
+You can access a poster for the project above.

-The RStudio implementation is still under development but please check back for updates with code for implementation.

 The most thorough source of information on the project and its foundational simulation study is the [author's dissertation](https://ir.library.oregonstate.edu/concern/graduate_thesis_or_dissertations/sj139961j).

-You may reach the author at ntotty@framingham.edu if you have questions.